FujitaLab-Glycobiology/GlycoMsHelper/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of GlycoMsHelper is to relieve you from labor-intensive glycomic MS data analysis.
+The goal of GlycoMsHelper is to relieve users from labor-intensive glycomic MS data analysis by enabling systematic extraction of glycan-derived spectra and generation of traceable candidate compositions for downstream validation.

 ## Installation